clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 > :warning: Be very careful with commas and semi-colons.
 One incorrect
 > syntactical issue, and MrBayes will stop running and report an error.

+Upload this prepared NEXUS file to [CIPRES](http://www.phylo.org/), and create a task with “MrBayes on XSEDE” set as the tool.
+The rest of the instructions are the same as the previous tutorial.

 As outlined in Tutorial 2, you would open the two .p files (run1 and run2) from the analysis in Tracer to check for mcmc convergence (ESS values \> 200).
 We’ll now open the